-Professor Annette de Stecher is an American art scholar; her focus is histories of integrated visual arts across cultures.
-Prof. de Stecher is a specialist in women’s histories and critical museology: historical and contemporary practices of museum representation.
+Annette de Stecher is an American art scholar, her teaching and research focus on histories of integrated visual arts across cultures and politics of representation, with a special interest in women’s histories and critical museology.

-Her teaching and work with M.A. and Ph.D. students engage with historical and contemporary American and Indigenous visual arts topics, as well as graduate seminars in critical museology and exhibition practices.
+Her teaching and work with M.A. and Ph.D. students engage with historical and contemporary American and Indigenous visual arts topics, as well as critical museology and exhibition practices.
 Study of collections and exhibitions at the Denver Art Museum, the Colorado University Art Museum, and the Colorado University Museum of Natural History are an integral part of her course work.

-Prof. de Stecher earned an M.A. in Art and Its Institutions and Ph.D. in Cultural Mediations from Carleton University, and a B.A. in Art History from McGill University.
-Her research was supported by a Fellowship at the Canadian Museum of History, a Curatorial Fellowship at Carleton University.
-After receiving her Ph.D., she held a Social Sciences and Humanities Research Council postdoctoral fellowship.
+Professor de Stecher received her M.A. in Art and Its Institutions and Ph.D. in Cultural Mediations from Carleton University, and her B.A. in Art History from McGill University.
+Her doctoral research was supported by a Fellowship at the Canadian Museum of History and a Curatorial Fellowship at Carleton University.
+After receiving her Ph.D., she held a Social Sciences and Humanities Research Council postdoctoral fellowship at Laval University.

 - “The Art of Community.”
 Revue d’art canadienne/Canadian Art Review 42 no. 2 (2017): 54-71.

 - “Of Chiefs and Kings: Wendat and British Diplomatic Traditions, 1838-1842.”
 Ethnologies 37, no. 2 (2017): 103-130.